falcon-candidate/backend-challenge/README.md

 Should performance become an issue (either due to increased load, or arbitrary length queries), I would opt for plugging in Manacher's algorithm instead.

+Furthermore, caching palindrome queries and responses would be a nice way to improve performance.

 # Limitations

 The current implementation can benefit from several additional improvements.
-I've included these as issues in the Github repo.
+Unfortunately, I didn't get to implement these.
+I've documented several improvement ideas as issues on Github.
+I'm also listing the issues here:

+- Improve exception handling, in particular supply more informative error messages to clients that post invalid palindrome queries
+- Use SockJS to work with browsers without Websocket support
+- Use Pageable for GET endpoint
+- Improve/ extends tests (see GitHub for more on this)

 # Environment